aidyw/bosto-2g-linux-kernel-module/README.md

 * Keys: produce numbers like a numeric keypad
 * Scroll wheels: produce 'a', 'b', 'c', 'd' like a keyboard

+**Tested programs**

+All my tests have so far been on Ubuntu 14.04 and:

+* GIMP 2.8
+* MyPaint 1.1.0

+Krita 2.8.1 doesn't seem to work properly, though a newer version is known to work.
+We're looking into it.

 Installation
 ============